csgf/iort-portlet/docs/index.rst

 To run the Monte Carlo simulation the user has to:

-- click on the *third* accordion of the portlet and,
+- click on the *third* accordion of the portlet,

-- upload the macro as ASCII file OR paste its content in the below textarea as shown in the below figure:
+- upload the macro as ASCII file OR paste its content in the below textarea, and

+- select the number of jobs to be executed as shown in the below figure:

 .. image:: images/IORT_inputs.jpg
       :align: center